centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 # ISPAPI Registrar Module

 A Registrar Module connects WHMCS to the Domain Registrar's System.
-This Documentation covers the HEXONET/ispapi WHMCS Registrar Module maintained by HEXONET's 3rd-party Software Integrations Team.
+This Documentation covers the HEXONET/ispapi WHMCS Registrar Module maintained by CentralNic's 3rd-party Software Integrations Team.

 NOTE: If you experience any issue when using this module, please take a look at the [FAQs]({{ 'docs/hexonet/faqs/whmcs-ispapi-registrar/' | relative_url }}) or get in touch with our [Support team](#contact-us).